apache/carbondata/docs/datamap/lucene-datamap-guide.md

-Queries are to be made on main table. when a query with TEXT_MATCH('name:c10') or TEXT_MATCH_WITH_LIMIT('name:n10',10)[the second parameter represents the number of result to be returned, if user does not specify this value, all results will be returned without any limit] is fired, two jobs are fired.The first job writes the temporary files in folder created at table level which contains lucene's seach results and these files will be read in second job to give faster results.
+Queries are to be made on main table. when a query with TEXT_MATCH('name:c10') or TEXT_MATCH_WITH_LIMIT('name:n10',10)[the second parameter represents the number of result to be returned, if user does not specify this value, all results will be returned without any limit] is fired, two jobs are fired.
+The first job writes the temporary files in folder created at table level which contains lucene's seach results and these files will be read in second job to give faster results.
 These temporary files will be cleared once the query finishes.